Sermon Illustrations

 Company Excels at Tearing Products Apart

-When Apple Inc. set off a frenzy of activity on September 19th with the debut of its iPhone 6 and 6 Plus, workers from Teardown.com lined up at 5 A.M. at stores across Austin to buy three devices.
-Then they returned to the company's offices, where engineers began disassembling the new products.
+When the latest smartphone is released workers from Teardown.com line up in the early morning hours at stores to buy these devices.
+Then they returne to the company's offices, where engineers began disassembling the new products.

 "We took a screwdriver and tore them apart," said one of Teardown.com's analysts.
 "We wanted to know every detail of everything that's inside: who the supplier was for every component, wire and screw, and how much it cost to make."
 Over the next 12 hours, the battery, cameras, display, materials, and electronics were analyzed and priced, and the information was rolled into a spreadsheet.